 Students graduating with 120 hours can take a maximum of 48 hours in the College of Journalism and Mass Communications.
 Students may take additional hours in the college, but those hours will be in addition to the 120 hours required to graduate.

 CoJMC majors must complete one minor outside the College of Journalism and Mass Communications as stipulated by the department offering the minor.
 Students may complete more than one minor if they wish.

 Generally, CoJMC courses will not count toward a minor unless the course is approved as part of the minor or the department offering the minor approves the substitution.
 The CoJMC course that was substituted cannot be a required course in the CoJMC major and cannot count toward the total number of hours in the CoJMC major.
 It cannot count in the liberal arts.

-Students have the option to complete an inter-college major in the College of Arts & Sciences in lieu of a minor or a dual matriculation with any other UNL college.
+Students have the option to complete an inter-college major in the College of Arts and Sciences in lieu of a minor or a dual matriculation with any other University of Nebraska–Lincoln college.
 Students who dual matriculate must fully complete all degree requirements of both colleges.